Hereditary conjugacy separability of right angled Artin groups and its applications: Applications to outer automorphism groups

 \begin{proof}[Proof of Theorem \ref{thm:rel_hyp_gp_a_v_r}] Let $G$ be a relatively hyperbolic group from the class $\avr$.
 If $G$ is virtually cyclic, then $Out(G)$ is finite (cf. \cite[Lemma 6.6]{norm-aut}).
 Hence we can further suppose that $G$ is non-elementary.
 By the assumptions, $G$ contains a finite index subgroup $N \in \vr$, and, in view of Remark \ref{rem:f_i_sbgp_virt_retr}, we can assume that $N\lhd G$.

 Note that $N$ is finitely generated (and even finitely presented), as a virtual retract of a finitely presented group.
 And since $N$ has finite index in $G$, it is non-elementary and relatively hyperbolic.
 The latter is an immediate consequence of Bowditch's definition of relatively hyperbolic groups given in \cite[Def.
 2]{Bowditch} (which is equivalent to Osin's definition, as shown in \cite[Thm.
-6.10]{Osin-rel_hyp}); in the case when parabolic subgroups of $G$ are finitely presented this also follows from the powerful result of C. Dru\c tu \cite[Thm.
+6.10]{Osin-rel_hyp}); this also follows from the powerful result of C. Dru\c tu \cite[Thm.
 1.2]{Drutu}, which claims that relative hyperbolicity is invariant under quasi-isometries.

 By construction, $N$ is a virtual retract of some right angled Artin group $A$.
 And since $A$ is torsion-free, $N \le A$ is torsion-free as well.
 Therefore, according to Lemma \ref{lem:rel_hyp-fin_center}, $Z(N)=\{1\}$.
 The group $N$ is finitely generated and conjugacy separable by Corollary \ref{cor:virt_retract_RAAG-h_c_s}, and $Aut_{pi}(N)=Inn(N)$ by Lemma \ref{lem:rel_hyp-pi=inn}.
 Hence we can apply Grossman's theorem \cite[Thm.
 1]{Grossman} to conclude that $Out(N)$ is residually finite.
 Consequently, $Out(G)$ is residually finite by Lemma \ref{lem:out_norm_sub}. \end{proof}